yants27/parkour_test/README.md

 ## Dev Log

+### 2025-06-12
+- @shihyousyu:
+  - Added the Dev Log section directly into the README for easier tracking of development progress.

 ### 2025-06-10
+- @shihyousyu:
-- @shihyousyu forked the original project from [@yants27](https://github.com/yants27/game_test).
+  - Forked the original project from [@yants27](https://github.com/yants27/game_test).
   - Rewrote README.md with full game description, usage, and license info.
   - Took over project development from this point onward.
-- added the Dev Log section directly into the README for easier tracking of development progress.

 ### 2025-06-03
+- @yants27:
-- [@yants27] created the initial README.md with project title only.
+  - Created the initial README.md with project title only.

 ### 2025-05-25 and earlier
+- @yants27:
-- [@yants27] developed the initial version of the endless runner game.
+  - Developed the initial version of the endless runner game.
   - Implemented core features:
     - Character jump physics
     - Obstacle spawning and movement
     - Background and ground scrolling
     - Collision detection
     - Score tracking and game restart system